eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

 ```
 To make the marketplace index available for configuring the Behaviour Management Service from the BRAIN-IoT UI as shown in the [Quick Start](05-quickstart.html) tutorial, the marketplace site has to be deployed to a HTTP server.
 The marketplace index will be also used to create a `system document` as shown in next [Destributed Deployment](20-distributed.html) tutorial.

-### Deploy to a Local HTTP server
+### Deploy Marketplace to a Local HTTP server

-Copy the `marketplace` folder to the root of the HTTP server, the marketplace index is `https://localhost/marketplace/index.xml`
+Copy the `marketplace` folder from `target` directory to the root of the HTTP server, the marketplace index is `https://localhost/marketplace/index.xml`
 ```bash
 ~/security-light-marketplace $ sudo cp -rf target/marketplace /var/www/html
 ~/security-light-marketplace $ ls /var/www/html